MinecraftU/mcu-curriculum/level_2/section_4.md

 Enchanting is a very important technique in Minecraft.
 Enchanted tools, armor and weapons make success in your Minecraft adventures much more likely, and are more fun to use as well.

 To enchant an item, right-click on an enchanting table and place the item and 1–3 lapis lazuli in the input slots.
-Options will display on the right hand side of the enchanting display.
+Options will display on the right-hand side of the enchanting display.

 <img src="images/section_4/enchantment-table.png" style="width:300px; float: left; margin-right: 20px">